 First released in 2013 for PlayStation 3 and later released on PS4, The Last Of Us is often regarded as one of the best games of all time, as well as a top PlayStation exclusive.

 It follows the story of Joel after a mutation of the Cordyceps fungus takes over the United States.
 He is tasked with transporting Ellie, a young girl who is immune to the disease, across the country in hopes of developing a cure.

-Following the success of the first title, Naughty Dog released the highly-anticipated sequel that advanced the story of the main characters.
-Now HBO and Naughty Dog are bringing the critically acclaimed franchise to the screen with a multimillion-dollar production.
+Following the success of the first title, Naughty Dog released the highly-anticipated sequel advancing the story of the main characters.
+Now HBO and Naughty Dog are bringing the critically acclaimed franchise to the screen with a multi-million-dollar production.

 - The Last of Us HBO: Cast, characters & director

 - The Last of Us HBO: Release date & episodes